twinfoundation/api/packages/api-processors/docs/reference/classes/ApiKeyPartitionProcessor.md

 The type for the entity storage connector, defaults to "api-key".

-• **options.apiKeyPartitionId**: `string`
+• **options.loggingConnectorType?**: `string`

-The partition id for the api keys as none is yet set until the lookup is performed.
+The type of logging connector to use, defaults to "logging".

 • **options.headerName?**: `string`